haacked/haacked.com/_posts/self-interest-empathy.markdown

 Empathy makes you realize that everybody has their struggles in life and are just trying to get by.
 People spend their time concerned about their own well-being, not on negatively affecting yours.
 As a friend once told me, we're all just squirrels trying to get a nut in this world.

-Spending time demonizing others who don't conform to your world view leads to a pretty sad existence.
+Spending a lot of time demonizing others who don't conform to your world view leads to a pretty unhealthy existence.
 This isn't to say that you must _agree_ with everyone.
 But that you recognize that the lives of others is not so black and white, much as yours isn't.

 ### It makes you a more effective person